kmcnaught/games/README.md

   - simple puzzle, just need arrows

 * [TransCube](https://github.com/jeroenverfallie/ggo13-transcube) - 2d puzzle platformer based on the concept of transforming into different "blocks", with their unique properties, and making you way to the end of the level with the provided transformations.
 [Play it now!](http://code.jerev.be/ggo13-transcube/)
-- meh, could be good, but jumping is a bit sensitive
+  - meh, puzzle platformer, could be good, but jumping is a bit sensitive
 * [For King](https://github.com/AD1337/ForKingGame) - Puzzle platformer game about a king in search for his lost crown.
 [Play it now!](http://www.newgrounds.com/dump/item/1cc54f046fa51768d8169e65121b0af0)
   - this is very nice, but I think jumping is quite sensitive. looks lovely.

-* [Branching Out](https://github.com/thehen/game-off-2012) - Minimalist game about leaving home.
-[Play it now!](http://henryhoffman.com/branchingout/)
-* [Clone Man](https://github.com/adhicl/game-off-2012) - Puzzle, memory, retro game with simple graphics.
-[Play it now!](http://www.kongregate.com/games/Sorobaid/clone-man)
 * [Couch 2048](https://github.com/mvasilkov/glitch2016) - A physics-based puzzle, loosely related to the original 2048 game.
 [Play it now!](http://js13kgames.com/games/couch-2048/index.html)
-I really like this! but not sure how eye-gazeable it would be...
+  - I really like this! but not sure how eye-gazeable it would be...
-* [Drunken Viking](https://github.com/cxong/DrunkenViking) - Retrace your drunken rampage in reverse time.
-[Play it now!](http://congusbongus.itch.io/drunken-viking)

 * [Monkey Rally](https://github.com/antila/ludum-dare-28) - JavaScript game created for the Ludum Dare #28 jam.
 [Play it now!](http://antila.github.io/ludum-dare-28/)
   - pretty nice, queue up actions to move monkey to goal
 * [Orbium](https://github.com/bni/orbium) - Modern version of the 90's game Log!cal.
 [Play it now!](http://bni.github.io/orbium/)
   - meh, get bored quickly

 ## Clicker